fzc234/Test/README.md

 | `name`          | Name of a volume, should be volume presents in `pod.spec.volumes`                                                                                   |
 | `mountPath`     | Path within the container at which the volume should be mounted                                                                                     |

-In above example, `taskrole: worker` and `taskrole: ps` have the same configuration except `containerPort`.
+In above example, `taskRole: worker` and `taskRole: ps` have the same configuration except `containerPort`.

 For `initContainer`: